aeternity/protocol/channels/ON-CHAIN.md

 #### Off-chain transaction payload

-The payload is a transaction and it MUST be a `channel_offchain_tx` one.
+The payload is a transaction and it MUST be a `channel_offchain_tx`.
 It MUST be authenticated by both peers.

 Payload is a valid transaction that has: